Joe Paopao: Early CFL coaching career

 In 1991, Paopao was made the quarterback coach of the Lions.
 In 1992 he was promoted to offensive coordinator.
 Paopao was with the Lions for four seasons to begin his coaching career.
 Paopao then left to be the offensive coordinator for the Edmonton Eskimos in 1994.
 In 1996 Paopao returned to BC to be the head coach, but he only managed to win 5 games and lost 13 during his only season as the Lions head coach.
 Following his first stint as a head coach Paopao was hired by the Blue Bombers as the team's offensive coordinator, a position which he held for two seasons.
 He once again returned to the Lions in 1999 and as the offensive coordinator and assistant head coach.

 San Francisco Demons

 Paopao was hired as the offensive coordinator for the San Francisco Demons of the XFL.
 The league was operational for only one season, and thus Paopao was once again looking for work.

-Ontario
+Ottawa

 In 2001 Paopao was hired as the head coach of the new Ottawa Renegades franchise where he coached for four seasons from 2002-2005.
 However, the Renegades struggled, winning only 23 games and losing 49, the team folded following the 2005 season.
 Paopao was then hired by the Hamilton Tiger-Cats and named offensive coordinator for the 2006 season.
 He was later relieved of his duties with the Tiger-Cats on August 28, 2006.